ASCO Future Faculty Program (FFP)

 Approximately 21 resident and graduate students and five mentors will be selected for the program.
 Applicants must be enrolled in a full-time graduate program at an ASCO member institution and have demonstrated a strong interest in pursuing a career in academic optometry.

 ASCO and Wal-Mart have generously supported the FFP; thus, the hotel, meals (during the program), evening reception, printed materials, and administrative expenses are funded for the first applicant from each institution.
 The schools and colleges are asked to fund airfare, ground transportation, and incidentals for the first applicant.
-For each additional participant, the institution must cover the entire cost of the program for that individual, which is $1,350.
+For each additional participant, the institution must cover the entire cost of the program for that individual.
 Affiliate members must cover the entire program cost for all participants.
 Please note that this information is subject to change.

 Three specific areas will be addressed: